-Know that Laura’s Homestead Alternatives CBD products are extracted from hemp plants containing less than 0.3% THC – a requirement by federal law and a measure we ensure by testing every batch of CBD in partnership with an accredited, DEA-registered third-party lab.
-Test results for every Homestead Alternatives batch can be found on our Certifications page and customers are able to search for their specific test results.
+But, know that Laura’s Homestead Alternatives products are extracted from hemp plants containing less than 0.3% THC.
+That’s a requirement by federal law and a measure we ensure by testing every batch of CBD in partnership with an accredited, DEA-registered third-party lab.
+Test results for every Homestead Alternatives batch can be found on our Certifications page; and customers are able to search for their specific test results.

 Will Full Spectrum CBD Oil Make Me High?

 CBD products taken at the most commonly recommended dosages have no practical chance of making you “high.”
 Since full spectrum CBD oil contains such a low concentration of THC, the risk of intoxication isn’t present.

 There are three species of cannabis plants: Cannabis indica, Cannabis sativa, and Cannabis ruderalis.
 While both hemp and marijuana fall under the species Cannabis sativa, they are not the same plant.
 Hemp is defined as Cannabis sativa with less than 0.3% THC and a high concentration of CBD; marijuana contains a significantly higher concentration of THC.

 Industrial hemp is grown to be durable, as it can also be used to produce fiber.
 Hemp tends to have very long stalks and fewer flowering buds compared to marijuana.
 This can make it easier to extract the high amounts of CBD and smaller amounts of THC.
 Hemp is used to make a number of things — CBD, bricks and hempcrete, fiber, clothing, shoes, and plenty more.